-Guards, using stateflow syntax in(state_name), allows condition to be set for a transition to be able to execute.
-The condition in(state_name) is true if the state state_name is currently active in another parallel state.
-Conditions on several guards can be made by writing logic formulas with && and ||.
-Negation is also allowed by typing ~in(state_name), which would evaluate true should that state not be active.
-When a guard is combined with the after(distribution) operator, the transition will occur if the guard condition evaluates to true any time after the sampled time in distribution.
+Guards, using stateflow syntax $in(state_name)$, allows a condition to be set for a transition to be able to execute.
+The condition $in(state_name)$ is true if the state $state_name$ is currently active e.g. in another parallel state.
+The after(distribution) operator is true any time after the sampled time in distribution, which is sampled once the source of the transition is entered.
 If no after() condition is set, the transition is set to be instantaneous when the guard conditions are met.
+Conditions on several guards and distributions can be made by writing logic formulas with \sim (negation), && (and) and || (or).